 Profit definitions

-"What is the profit?" is usually the first question buyers ask during the first moment of contact with the seller of a web store.
-"And how was this calculated?" usually follows quickly.
+"What is the profit?" is usually the first question buyers ask during the first moment of contact with the seller of an online business "And how was this calculated?" usually follows quickly.
 These are two logical questions, because there is quite a bit of noise on the line about both, and it's best to resolve this as soon as possible in the acquisition process.
 There are several profit definitions that are applied.
 The most common ones are:

 EBITDA - The Earnings Before Interest, Taxes, Depreciation & Amortization.
 Or in other words the profit before interest, taxes and depreciation.
 This is called net profit determination and is the best application when you want to compare the profits of companies with different forms of financing ('before interest'), under different tax regimes ('before tax') and with different asset utilization ('before depreciation and amortization').